hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Blueprint Generation in Editor.md

 > [!Warning] Small disclaimer
 > This topic has a LOT going on under the hood, I won't mention EVERYTHING that happens when doing X with Y, I talk about the important/relevant stuff happening.

+# Tabs

+All the special BP tabs/windows are made in `FBlueprintEditorUnifiedMode::FBlueprintEditorUnifiedMode` (from `FBlueprintEditor::InitBlueprintEditor` -> `FBlueprintEditor::RegisterApplicationModes`)

 # Base

 ## My Blueprint